Skip to main content

 Then scroll down to toggle on 'Allow over booking' > save changes.

-You can even discount the cost of these over bookings for customers on this subscription.
+You can discount the cost of these over bookings for customers on this subscription.
 (Ex. $5 off the drop-in price of every extra class they buy) by:

 • tagging the membership